Primo Levi: Chemistry

+Italian resistance movement

 The Italian resistance movement became increasingly active in the German-occupied zone.
-Levi and some comrades took to the foothills of the Alps, and in October formed a partisan group in the hope of being affiliated to the liberal Giustizia e Libertà.
+Levi and some comrades took to the foothills of the Alps and, in October, formed a partisan group in the hope of being affiliated with the liberal Giustizia e Libertà.
 Untrained for such a venture, he and his companions were arrested by the Fascist militia on 13 December 1943.
-When told he would be shot as an Italian partisan, Levi confessed to being Jewish.
+Believing he would be shot as an Italian partisan, Levi confessed to being Jewish.
 He was sent to the internment camp at Fossoli near Modena.

-He recalled that as long as Fossoli was under the control of the Italian Social Republic, rather than Nazi Germany, he was not harmed.
+Levi later wrote the following about the conditions at Fossoli:

 Auschwitz

-Fossoli was then taken over by the Nazis, who started arranging the deportations of the Jews to eastern concentration and death camps.
-On the second of these transports, on 21 February 1944, Levi and other inmates were transported in twelve cramped cattle trucks to Monowitz, one of the three main camps in the Auschwitz concentration camp complex.
+Fossoli was taken over by the Germans, who started arranging the deportations of the Jews to eastern concentration and death camps.
+On 21 February 1944, on the second of the transports, Levi and other inmates were transported in twelve cramped cattle trucks to Monowitz, one of the three main camps in the Auschwitz concentration camp complex.
 Levi (record number 174517) spent eleven months there before the camp was liberated by the Red Army on 27 January 1945.
-Before their arrival, people were sorted according to whether they could work or not.
-An acquaintance said that it would make no difference, in the end, and declared he was unable to work and was killed immediately.
-Of the 650 Italian Jews in his transport, Levi was one of twenty who left the camps alive.
-The average life expectancy of a new entrant at the camp was three to four months.
+Before the arrival of the Russians, inmates were sorted according to whether they could work or not.
+An acquaintance of Levi's said that neither classification would make any difference in the end.
+He declared he was unable to work and was killed immediately.
+Of the 650 Italian Jews in his transport, Levi was one of only twenty who left the camps alive.
+The average life expectancy of a new entrant to the camp was three to four months.

-Levi knew some German from reading German publications on chemistry; he worked to orient quickly to life in the camp without attracting the attention of the privileged inmates.
-He used bread to pay a more experienced Italian prisoner for German lessons and orientation in Auschwitz.
-He was given a smuggled soup ration each day by Lorenzo Perrone, an Italian civilian bricklayer working there as a forced labourer.
-Levi's professional qualifications were useful: in mid-November 1944, he secured a position as an assistant in IG Farben's Buna Werke laboratory that was intended to produce synthetic rubber.
-By avoiding hard labour in freezing outdoor temperatures he was able to survive; also, by stealing materials from the laboratory and trading them for extra food.
+Levi knew some German from reading German publications on chemistry, and he worked to adjust quickly to life in the camp without attracting the attention of the privileged inmates.
+He used bread to pay a more experienced Italian prisoner for German lessons and understanding how to cope in Auschwitz.
+He was given a smuggled soup ration each day by Lorenzo Perrone, an Italian civilian bricklayer who was working at Auschwitz as a forced labourer.
+Levi's professional qualifications were useful to the Germans and, in mid-November 1944, he secured a position as an assistant in IG Farben's Buna Werke laboratory that was aiming to produce synthetic rubber.
+By avoiding hard labour in freezing outdoor temperatures he was able to survive, as well as by stealing materials from the laboratory and trading them for extra food.
 Shortly before the camp was liberated by the Red Army, he fell ill with scarlet fever and was placed in the camp's sanatorium (camp hospital).
-On 18 January 1945, the SS hurriedly evacuated the camp as the Red Army approached, forcing all but the gravely ill on a long death march to a site further from the front, which resulted in the deaths of the vast majority of the remaining prisoners on the march.
-Levi's illness spared him this fate.
+On 18 January 1945, the SS hurriedly evacuated the camp as the Red Army approached, forcing all but the gravely ill on a long death march to a site further from the front.
+The march resulted in the deaths of the vast majority of the remaining prisoners, but Levi's illness spared him that fate.